-Conducting Through Corporate Investigations: Don't Get Lost In Data
+Conducting Thorough Corporate Investigations: Don't get Lost in the Data

-Conducting through corporate investigations: Don't get lost in the data
+Conducting Thorough Corporate Investigations: Don't get Lost in the Data

 Technology has brought new life to the once onerous corporate investigation, uncovering cases of fraud, bribery, corruption and white-collar crime that might have been overlooked just a decade ago.
 At the same time, many aspects of corporate investigations remain unchanged.
 The key to a smart investigation that saves time and resources is to build on traditional methodology with the right mix of technology and human-led intelligence.

 Corporate investigations are triggered in a variety of ways—abnormalities flagged through general accounting or compliance controls, whistleblowing, government intervention and civil litigation are just a few.

 It is critical that an investigation be thorough in order to understand what happened, contain the impact, identify a path to recovery and, in some cases, minimize regulatory fines and intervention.
 But what do we mean by “thorough”?